Calgary Board of Education: Size

 The CBE is the largest school board in Alberta, and over twice the size of the other major school district board in Calgary, the Calgary Catholic School District (CCSD), which teaches mainly Catholic students.
 The other two districts based in the city, both Francophone, are a fraction of the size of the CBE with only a handful of schools each.
-In land area, the CBE is the smallest of the four Calgary districts, as its territory is limited to municipal limits of Calgary (although its area is only slightly smaller than that of the CCSD).
+In land area, the CBE is the smallest of the four Calgary districts, as its territory is limited to the municipal limits of Calgary (although its area is only slightly smaller than that of the CCSD).
 As the city limits have expanded, the CBE boundary has remained in sync.
 All CBE land overlaps the other three districts.

-The CBE operates 247 schools in grades K-12.
-Total student enrollment is around 125,000 students.
-For context, that is larger than the entire population of Red Deer.
-The operating budget is $1.3 billion for the 2021/22 school year, which is unchanged from the 2015/16 fiscal year, despite the addition of 10,000 students in that period.
+The CBE operates 251 schools in grades K-12.
+Total student enrolment is around 142,000 students.
+For context, that is larger than the entire population of Red Deer, Alberta.
+The operating budget is $1.67 billion for the 2025/26 school year, which has increased by $7 million from the 2024/25 school year.

 Governance

 A group of seven elected trustees govern the CBE.
 Each trustee represents two wards in the city.
 They are elected every four years, in the regular municipal election.
 In the election, Calgary voters can only vote for a trustee to one (not both) of the two main school boards.
-The last election was in October 2021.
-Trustee Laura Hack was elected Chair of the Board of Trustees by her fellow Trustees in October 2021.
+The last election was in October 2025.
+Trustee Laura Hack was elected Chair of the Board of Trustees by her fellow Trustees in October 2025 at an organizational meeting to confirm committee appointments for the following year.
 The public (CBE) and Catholic (CCSD) systems operate independently of each other, and are both under the direct authority of the provincial government of Alberta.